12 reasons why the OEE is low

 Availability – making your time truly count

-This factor essentially encompasses any events that have the potential to bring any planned production to a halt for a sustained period of time.
-Though downtime is a necessity in the manufacturing industry, it should be kept to minimum in order to minimize losses and ensure maximum productivity.
+This factor essentially encompasses any events that have the potential to bring any planned production to a halt for a sustained time.
+Though downtime is a necessity in the manufacturing industry, it should be kept to a minimum to minimize losses and ensure maximum productivity.
 There are three main ways that this can impact the overall OEE.

 1. Too many unplanned downtimes